home-assistant/home-assistant.io/source/_integrations/nest.markdown

 ## Climate

 All Google Nest Thermostat models are exposed as a `climate` entity that use the [Thermostat Traits](https://developers.google.com/nest/device-access/traits/device/thermostat-hvac) in the SDM API.
-State changes to the thermostat are reported to Home Assistant throught the Cloud Pubsub subscriber.
+State changes to the thermostat are reported to Home Assistant through the Cloud Pubsub subscriber.

 Given a thermostat named `Upstairs` then the climate entity is created with a name such as `climate.upstairs`